How tragedy unfolded as deadly fire ripped through Swiss ski resort bar on New Year

 The exact cause of the blaze is not yet known, but officials have ruled out an attack.

+Video footage appears to show the ceiling of the bar rapidly catching fire, though attorney general Beatrice Pilloud declined to confirm the reports in a press conference on Thursday afternoon.

+One of the women described a crowd surge as people frantically tried to escape from a basement nightclub up a narrow flight of stairs and through a narrow door.

-It has been reported that an explosion occurred at the site of the fire, which officials described as an "embrasement”.
+The fire is said to have prompted an explosion, which officials described as an "embrasement”.

 This is a firefighting term describing how a blaze can trigger the release of combustible gases that can then ignite violently.